Big Energy: Live performances

 Latto first performed "Big Energy" in September 2021, prior to the song's release, at the 2021 MTV Video Music Awards, where she also performed "Bitch from da Souf" and "Muwop".
 In October 2021, she performed the song at the 2021 BET Hip Hop Awards.
 In November 2021, Latto made her late-night debut on Late Night with Seth Meyers, performing "Big Energy".
 In April 2022, Latto performed the aforementioned song and "Sunshine" on The Tonight Show Starring Jimmy Fallon.
 A month later, Latto performed "Big Energy" at the 2022 Billboard Music Awards.
-She performed the remix of "Big Energy" at the 2022 BET Awards, with a surprise appearance by Mariah Carey.